2013 Cadillac SRX Interior

 - "SRX features a tasteful blend of wood and metal-look trim.
 Padding on the doors is a bit thin, but all of the surfaces, even those made from hard plastic, look very classy." -- Consumer Guide

-The 2013 SRX has power-adjustable front seats, and heated front and rear seats are optional on higher trims.
+The 2013 SRX has power-adjustable front seats.
+Heated front and rear seats are optional in higher trims.
 The SRX seats five people in two rows.
 According to the automotive press, the SRX’s front seats have good head- and legroom.
-One reviewer mentions that the thick front and rear roof pillars obstruct corner visibility, and the small rear window makes it hard to see out the back.
-With the sunroof, which is standard on all but the base trim, one test driver also complains that headroom is limited for adults.
+One reviewer mentions that the thick front and rear roof pillars obstruct corner visibility and the small rear window makes it hard to see out of the back.
+When the SRX is equipped with the sunroof, which is standard on all but the base trim, one test driver complains that headroom is limited for adults.

 - "Plenty of headroom and legroom for taller folks.
 Seats are firm but comfortable. ...
 Thick roof pillars obscure visibility to most angles, and the small rear window restricts the view straight aft." -- Consumer Guide

 - "The front seats are roomy, but the rear can be snug for taller adults." -- Kelley Blue Book

 - "There's ample (if not overly generous) room for four adults, although the roof line -- particularly if the optional panoramic sunroof is in place -- definitely can pinch those in the rear." -- Edmunds